david0811/lafferty-sriver_2023_npjCliAtm/README.md

 ### Instructions

 x.
-Transferring from Azure Blob Storage to your local storage: open the script `02_transfer_from_azure.sh` and edit the variable `OUT_PATH` to define where the files should be stored.
-Then run the script.
+Transfering from Azure Blob Storage to your local storage: open the bash script `02_transfer_from_azure.sh` and edit the variable `OUT_PATH` to define where the files should be stored.
+Then run the bash script.

 ## Dependencies